-- SDTs can be implemented by

-- 1. building a parse tree

-- performing the actions in a left-to-right depth-first order, i.e., preorder traversal

-- SDTs are often implemented during parsing, but without a parse tree - Underlying grammar is LR, and the SDD is S-attributed - Underlying grammar is LL, and the SDD is L-attributed
+- Any SDT can be implemented by - 1. building a parse tree - 2. performing the actions in a left-to-right depth-first order, i.e., preorder traversal - SDTs are often implemented during parsing, possibly without a parse tree, provided - Underlying grammar is LR and the SDD is S-attributed, or - Underlying grammar is LL and the SDD is L-attributed